truongpl/hometest/README.md

 To optimize cost, I simplified the prompt to:
 "Giving input volt,rotate,pressure,vibration,age answer with number,number, first number is 0/1, second is regression in 0-23 range'"

-With these adjustments, the finetuning cost 3.20$ and the model performed as intended.
+With these adjustments, the finetuning cost is 3.20$ and the model performed as intended.
 However, it's worth noting that this model has a drawback: the accuracy of the binary classification affects the multi-class classification.
-In other words, if the binary classification result is incorrect, it will also impact the accuracy of the multi-class classification.
+In other words, if the binary classification result is incorrect, the multi-class classification is also fail too.

 # Wrap up the project:
 ## Source code structure